-Our board of directors is making this proxy solicitation and the Company will bear the expense of the solicitation of proxies for the Meeting, including the cost of preparing, printing and mailing this Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders, and proxy card.
-If brokers, trustees, or fiduciaries and other institutions or nominees holding shares in their names, or in the name of their nominees, which are beneficially owned by others, forward the proxy materials to, and obtain proxies from, such beneficial owners, we will reimburse such persons for their reasonable expenses in so doing.
-In addition, we will indemnify them against any losses arising out of that firm's proxy soliciting services on our behalf.
+The Company's board of directors is making this proxy solicitation.
+The Company will bear the expense of the solicitation of proxies for the Meeting, which is estimated to be approximately \$35,000, including the cost of preparing, printing and mailing this Proxy Statement, the accompanying Notice of Annual Meeting of Stockholders, and proxy card.
+If brokers, trustees, or fiduciaries and other institutions or nominees holding shares in their names, or in the name of their nominees, which are beneficially owned by others, forward the proxy materials to, and obtain proxies from, such beneficial owners, the Company will reimburse such persons for their reasonable expenses in so doing.
+In addition, the Company will indemnify them against any losses arising out of that firm's proxy soliciting services on the Company's behalf.

 In addition to the solicitation of proxies by the use of the mail, proxies may be solicited in person and/or by telephone or facsimile transmission by directors, officers or employees of the Company and/or officers or employees of Capitala Investment Advisors, LLC ("Capitala Investment Advisors"), the Company's investment adviser.
 Capital Investment Advisors and Capitala Advisors Corp. (the "Administrator"), the Company's administrator, are both located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.
 No additional compensation will be paid to directors, officers or regular employees of the Company or Capitala Investment Advisors for such services.
-The Company has also retained AST Fund Solutions, LLC to assist in the solicitation of proxies for the annual meeting for a fee of approximately \$15,000, plus reimbursement of certain out of pocket expenses.
+The Company has also retained AST Fund Solutions, LLC to assist in the solicitation of proxies for the annual meeting for a fee of approximately \$20,000, plus reimbursement of certain out of pocket expenses.